 Applications for Year 7 entry to a selective high school are completed and submitted online.
-The form will be available here on 10 October 2017 until 10pm on 13 November 2017.
+The form is available only while applications are open, from 10 October 2017 until 10pm on 13 November 2017.
 Follow the steps below to apply.

-- Go to the selective high school placement application online – available from 10 October 2017 to 13 November 2017 for entry in 2019 and follow the instructions for registration.
+- Go to the selective high school placement application online between 10 October 2017 and 13 November 2017 for entry in 2019.
+Follow the instructions for applying.

 - You will receive an email with your password for the online application.

 - Return to the application, go to Login and log in using your email address and the password.

 - If you lose the password, go to Login and enter your email address and click on 'Forgotten password' to get a new email.
 Earlier passwords will be cancelled.